LuanEdCosta/create-project-files-cli/README.md

 - :white_check_mark: You can add the template files in the version control system
 - :white_check_mark: Rename template files and folders
 - :white_check_mark: Replace text inside your template files
+- :white_check_mark: Use this library in JavaScript code

 ## :zap: Installation